stianloader/Starloader-API/README.md

 ## Description

-The starloader API is the more usefull part of the Starloader project for anyone interested in the project.
-While Starloader proper is still required in order to run, the Starloader-API will provide a common and hopefully version-independent API that can be used by extensions.
-Another big goal is to prevent any conflicts that may arise (for example overwriting static methods) via our Event API.
+SLAPI is the more usefull part of the stianloader project for anyone interested in the project.
+While SLL is still required in order to run all mods in the Galimulator modding ecosystem, the Starloader-API provides a common and ideally version-independent API that can be used by extensions.
+Another big goal is to prevent any conflicts that may arise (for example overwriting methods via Mixins or doing other potentially conflicting transforms) via our Event API.

 ## Building